ovh/docs/pages/web_cloud/web_hosting/ftp_cyberduck_user_guide_on_mac/guide.en-ie.md

 - `Connection failed (<server-SFTP>) - Operation timed out`

-This message is also accompanied by the mention `Operation timed out`.
-This message usually means that the host is unreachable or in error.
-You must verify the login information you have entered.
+The message `Operation timed out` usually means that the host is unreachable or in error.
+Verify the login information you have entered.

 This error can also be caused by a firewall or the local network blocking port 21 or 22 which are used to connect to the server.
-In this case, you will need to check your personal configuration.
+In this case, you will need to check your local configuration.

 ![hosting](images/connection-failed.png){.thumbnail}